Rnt27/ImageClassification/README.md

 # ImageClassification
-a Python program that implements multilayer perceptron and convolutional neural network in order to classify image data.
+A Python program that implements multilayer perceptron and convolutional neural network in order to classify image data.